Skip to content

 Insufficient IAM role permissions

-If you use service control policies (SCPs), then make sure that your policy allows connections to the database instance.
-For more information, see Creating organization policies with AWS Organizations.
+If you use an SCP policy, then make sure your policy allows connections to your DB instance.
+For more information, see Creating, updating, and deleting service control policies.

 Turn on IAM authentication

-Note: If you choose Apply Immediately when you update your cluster configuration settings, then all pending modifications are applied immediately rather than during a maintenance window.
-This action might cause an extended outage for your Amazon RDS for MySQL instance.
-For more information, see Schedule modifications setting.
+Note: If you choose Apply Immediately, then all pending changes will take effect immediately, rather than during a maintenance window.
+This action can interrupt your Amazon RDS for MySQL instance for an extended period of time.
+For more information, see [Using the Apply Immediately setting](http://Using the schedule modifications setting).

 Misconfigured database user

-The AWSAuthenticationPlugin handles the IAM authentication for your Amazon RDS for MySQL instance.
-To confirm that this plugin connects to your IAM role, run the following command:
+To confirm that this plugin is associated with your IAM role, run the following command:

 select user,plugin,host from mysql.user where user like '%db-user-name%';